Feriman22/portscan-protection/README.md

 - Whitelist
 - Add easier way to disable auto-update function
+- Use cURL instead of wget

 ## Changelog

+>UNDER DEVELOPMENT
+- Use cURL instead of wget
+- Whitelist (ALPHA)

 >01-02-2021
 - Bugfix: ipset and iptable commands are not found on CentOS systems